-Garry is a Licensed Professional Counselor and a Fellow in The American Association of Marriage and Family Therapists.
+Garry is a Licensed Professional Counselor in Texas and a Licensed Clinical Mental Health Counselor in North Carolina.
 He graduated in 1975 from The University of Tennessee, Knoxville.
 He then worked for Campus Crusade for Christ at The University of Georgia for 6 years where he met and married Sandra.
 In 1980, they moved to Houston and he worked as a salesman for a small oilfield services company.
 After working his way through graduate school at Texas A&M, he worked for 10 years with a company called

 RAPHA which provided inpatient psychiatric and substance abuse programs from a christian perspective.
 While working with RAPHA, Garry had numerous responsibilities including conducting family therapy sessions, family weekends, multifamily groups, intensive outpatient groups, and was program director for an adolescent hospital program in Chicago.
 In 1990, he began a part-time private practice which grew until for the last 25 years he has been in full-time outpatient private practice.

 He is also an Adjunct Professor at Grace School of Theology in The Woodlands teaching classes on Counseling and Conflict Resolution.